 Choosing the right song.

-While it’s okay to scour the musical theater anthologies for ideas, you should avoid songs that are oversung and eventually, your book should have some more interesting and obscure pieces in it.
+While it’s OK to scour the musical theater anthologies for ideas, you should avoid songs that are oversung and eventually, your book should have some more interesting and obscure pieces in it.
 A good way to start is to find a composer you like in one of those anthologies, and start listening to his or her show soundtracks for unique songs that speak to you.
 Make a point of watching the show or reading the libretto as well.
 Pick songs that excite you, speak to you emotionally and provide opportunities to showcase your acting skills as much as your vocal range.

 Once you have a solid book that shows off a variety of genres and character types, it becomes easy to choose the most appropriate song from within it for your next audition.
 Directors are often frustrated when actors bring in songs that don’t help them imagine the actor in their show.
 It’s your job as an actor to familiarize yourself with the show you’re auditioning for and choose the appropriate piece(s).
 To do this, look at when the show was written, the style of music, the character’s voice type and whether or not the show is a comedic or dramatic, and then match that as best you can to what’s in your book.